 Unique attractions in the capital of Kingstown include the Kingstown Market, which has a variety of foods, arts and crafts, and the historical churches of St. George's Anglican Cathedral and St. Mary's Catholic Cathedral.

-Outside of Kingston, St. Vincent has a bit of Vermont in it.
+Outside of Kingstown, St. Vincent has a bit of Vermont in it.
 The Vermont Nature Trail is a two-hour hike through a 10,870-acre reserve, the SVG Tourism Authority says.

 The marked trails take hikers through rainforests and plantation forests and give them a chance to see the St. Vincent Parrot among other species.

-The trail is nine miles from Kingston or about a 30 minute drive.
+The trail is nine miles from Kingstown or about a 30 minute drive.

 Historical forts include Charlotte, built in 1806, and Duvernette, built in 1800.
 Other attractions on St. Vincent include Dark View Falls, the black sand Mt.
 Wynne Beach and Wallilabou, where the movie “Pirates of the Caribbean” was filmed.

 St. Vincent and the Grenadines is a 32-island chain with nine inhabited islands.
-Ferries take visitors among the islands that include Mustique, a getaway for the rich and famous, along with the private resort islands of Palm, Young and Petite St. Vincent.
+Ferries take visitors among the islands that include Mustique, a getaway for the rich and famous.
+They also visit the private resort islands of Palm, Young and Petite St. Vincent.